Conner Habib: Post-pornography

-Habib relocated to Dublin, Ireland in 2019, where he became involved in projects unrelated to his pornography career.
-Habib hosted Ulysses - For The Rest Of Us!, a live lecture series and book club centered on James Joyce’s Ulysses in collaboration with the Museum Of Literature Ireland.
+Habib relocated to Ireland in 2019, where he became involved in projects unrelated to his pornography career.
+Habib hosted Ulysses - For The Rest Of Us!, a live lecture series and book club centered on James Joyce's Ulysses in collaboration with the Museum Of Literature Ireland.
 The series ran from June through September 2021, which coincided with the commencement of the Bloomsday festival on June 16, 2021.
-In October 2021, Habib co-curated an event called “Utopia Ireland” with Una Mullally for The National Concert Hall over the course of five days and nights.
-Habib's debut novel, Hawk Mountain, was published by W. W. Norton & Company on July 5, 2022.
+In October 2021, Habib co-curated an event called "Utopia Ireland" with Una Mullally for The National Concert Hall over the course of five days and nights.

 Activism

-Habib often advocates for sex workers' rights and sex positivity in his writings and presentations.
+Habib has been an advocate for sex workers' rights and sex positivity in his writings and presentations.
 In 2013, Habib promoted discussions about sex positivity and sexual health in a series of presentations and workshops.
 One such event, which was to be held at Corning Community College and organized by the student group Equal, was canceled after his invitation was rescinded by the college's president following her discovery of Habib's involvement with the adult film industry.
 Habib authored an article published by BuzzFeed, where he criticized the school president's decision to publicly denounce him.
 Habib would end up leading a free discussion off-campus at Southeast Steuben County Library, which is located near Corning Community College, on March 21, 2013.

 Between 2014 and 2016, he served as the Vice President of the Adult Performer Advocacy Committee, a nonprofit organization with goals of improving quality of life and experiences in the industry of active adult performers.
 Habib was awarded Publicist of the Year at the Sexual Freedom Awards in recognition of his efforts to promote sex-positive attitudes through his writings and presentations.